 Clinical trial information: NCT01984242

-Presented by: Sumanta K. Pal, Co-director, Kidney Cancer Program, Medical Oncologist, City of Hope
+Presented by: Sumanta K. Pal, MD, Co-director, Kidney Cancer Program, Medical Oncologist, City of Hope

 Co-authors: David F. McDermott, Michael B. Atkins, Bernard Escudier, Brian I. Rini, Robert J. Motzer, Lawrence Fong, Richard Wayne Joseph, Stephane Oudard, Alain Ravaud, Sergio Bracarda, Cristina Suarez Rodriguez, Elaine Tat Lam, Toni K. Choueiri, Beiying Ding, Caroleen Quach, Kenji Hashimoto, Christina Schiff, Elisabeth Piault, Thomas Powles